migliomatte/chemdeg/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## Correcting unstable tests

+set.seed() function was added to some tests which relied on rnorm function, causing unwanted errors.

-## Resubmission
+## Adding citation information

-This is a resubmission.
-In this version I have:

-* Corrected `par` modifications using `on.exit()` function

-* I have not added a reference work for the method used; the paper have not been released yet.
-It will be referenced once published.
+Citation information were modified and updated.